tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 kubectl cluster-info
 ```

-All it takes is `kind create cluster` and setting the correct KUBECONFIG environment variable and we can interact with the cluster via `kubectl`.
+All it takes is `kind create cluster` and setting the correct KUBECONFIG environment variable and we can interact with the cluster
+via `kubectl`.

 ### kubenix: validation for free and no yaml in sight either

-The [kubenix](https://github.com/xtruder/kubenix) parses a kubernetes configuration in Nix and validates it against the official swagger specification of the designated kubernetes version.
-Apart from getting a compile-time validation for free, writing kubernetes configurations in Nix allows for much better abstraction and less redundancy which otherwise creeps in all to easy.
+The [kubenix](https://github.com/xtruder/kubenix) parses a kubernetes configuration in Nix and validates it against the official swagger

-For the most part the [configuration.nix](https://github.com/gilligan/kind-kubenix/blob/master/configuration.nix) is analogous to what would otherwise be written in YAML or JSON.
-Yet `configuration.nix` actually defines a function and introduces a small let binding:
+specification of the designated kubernetes version.
+But the free compile-time validation isn't the only benefit: With deployments configured
+in JSON or YAML we have a file as smallest unit to work with.
+There is little that can be done in terms of reuse, composition or abstraction
+in general.
+This leads to a lot of redundancy and often big files that are error-prone to work with.

+In my [configuration.nix](https://github.com/gilligan/kind-kubenix/blob/master/configuration.nix) i am making some use of this.
+I don't
+like repeating myself and I also hate typos in labels breaking references between services and pods.
+Using Nix I can avoid this or at
+the very least turn runtime errors into compile-time errors:

 ```nix
 { type ? "dev" }: